Author / Librarian / Yogi

 A webinar by Jenn Carson and Noah Lenstra in February 2018.

-This is a multimodal production that includes a PowerPoint presentation, videos, handouts and some (optional) yoga stretches to get the audience into a
+This is a multimodal production that includes a PowerPoint presentation, videos, handouts and some (optional) yoga stretches to get the audience into a body-positive state of mind.

 For more blogs go here.